mh-cbon/jsoner/README.md

 }

-// Decodes r as json to invoke *Tomates.At.
+// At Decodes r as json to invoke *Tomates.At.
 // At return the item at index i. func (t *JSONTomates) At(r *http.Request) (io.Reader, error) {